Breaking the coherence barrier: A new theory for compressed sensing: Main theorems I: the finite-dimensional case

 \subsubsection{Sparsity leads to pessimistic reconstruction guarantees}

-Recall that the flip test demonstrates that any sparsity-based theory of compressed sensing does not describe the reconstructions seen in practice.
+The flip test demonstrates that any sparsity-based theory of CS cannot describe the quality of the reconstructions seen in practice.
 To conclude this section, we now use the block-diagonal case to further emphasize the need for theorems that go beyond sparsity, such as Theorems \ref{main_two_level_fin_dim2} and \ref{main_full_fin_noise2}.
 To see this, consider the block-diagonal matrix

 where each $U_k$ is perfectly incoherent, i.e.\ $\mu(U_k) = (N_k - N_{k-1})^{-1}$, and suppose we take $m_k$ measurements within each block $U_k$.
 Let $x \in \bbC^N$ be the signal we wish to recover, where $N = N_r$.
 The question is, how many samples $m = m_1+\ldots+m_r$ do we require?